 - 7.2.1.
 The Leader will be a Member elected to the position of Leader by the Council.

 - 7.2.2.
 The Leader will hold office until:

-- (a) He/she resigns from office; or
+- (a) They resign from office; or

-- (b) He/she is no longer a Member; or
+- (b) They are no longer a Member; or

 - (c) The earlier of: -

-- (i) The fourth Annual Meeting following his or her election, or
+- (i) The fourth Annual Meeting following their election, or

 - (ii) The Annual Meeting following Whole Council Elections save that the Leader may be removed from Office at an earlier date by resolution of the Council.